SingleManTH/agiletoolkit.org/docs/core/working-with-objects.md

 ## Adding Existing Objects

-If an object is already created, you can use it as a ﬁrst argument of an `add()` call.
+If an object is already created, you can use it as the ﬁrst argument of an `add()` call.
 This will re-assign the object's `owner` property.
 Please use this functionality with caution.

     // TODO: Please explain what using with caution means in practical terms